Hairer's multilevel Schauder estimates without Regularity Structures: Introduction

 Coming back to the present paper, we can formulate the Schauder estimates in great generality, at the level of coherent germs $F = (F_x)_{x \in \mathbb{R}^d}$: we prove that \emph{the convolution $\sfK * \cR F$ of a suitable regularising kernel $\sfK$ with a reconstruction $\cR F$ can be lifted to a map $\cK$ acting on germs~$F$}, so that the following diagram commutes:

-More precisely, our first main result can be stated as follows, where we quantify the coherence of a germ by $\gamma \in \R$ (see Definition~\ref{def:homogeneity_coherence}) and the regularisation of a kernel by $\beta > 0$ (see Definitions~\ref{def:regularising_kernel} and Lemma~\ref{th:reg-trans}).
+More precisely, our first main result can be stated as follows, where we quantify the coherence of a germ by an exponent $\gamma \in \R$ (see Definition~\ref{def:homogeneity_coherence}) and the regularisation of a kernel by an exponent $\beta > 0$ (see Definitions~\ref{def:regularising_kernel} and Lemma~\ref{th:reg-trans}).

 \begin{theorem}[Schauder estimates for coherent germs] Let $F= (F_x)_{x \in \mathbb{R}^d}$ be a $\gamma$-coherent germ with a reconstruction $\cR F$.
 Let $\sfK$ be a $\beta$-regularising kernel.

 Then, assuming $\gamma+\beta \not\in\N_0$, the germ $\cK F = ((\cK F)_x)_{x\in\R^d}$ given by